 Models and their makers

 How to get to the museum

-Be sure to save some time for viewing the museum itself.
+Just find your way to the Heeresgeschichtliches Museum and go inside.
 It’s as much a history museum as a military one and includes some quite spectacular exhibits.
 I still can’t quite grasp the fact they have the car that Archduke Ferdinand was assassinated in, thus setting off the chain reaction that led to World War I.

-Address: Arsenal, Objekt 1, Ghegastraße, 1030 Vienna | Website
+Address: Arsenal, Objekt 1, Ghegastraße, 1030 Vienna